PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/image_multi_label_classification.en.md

         --device npu:0
 ```

-If you want to use the general OCR pipeline on more types of hardware, please refer to the [PaddleX Multi-Hardware Usage Guide](../../../other_devices_support/multi_devices_use_guide.en.md).
+If you want to use the general image multi-label classification pipeline on more types of hardware, please refer to the [PaddleX Multi-Hardware Usage Guide](../../../other_devices_support/multi_devices_use_guide.en.md).